Seymour-creates/budget-server/README.md

 # navigate to the cloned repository
 cd budget-server

-# build the server
-go build

-# run the server
+# run the server using docker-compose command from root
-./budget-server
+docker-compose up -d --build